-Bunny-Ears Lawyer: Vector as a villain: he likes to wear gaudy tracksuits and use mostly ineffective guns that shoot out some form of aquatic life to do his villainy.
+Bunny-Ears Lawyer: Vector as a villain: he likes to wear gaudy tracksuits and use mostly ineffective guns that shoot out some form of aquatic life to do his villainy, as well as getting help from another source.
 Yet he manages to steal the Pyramids of Giza!
-Possibly a subversion as it is revealed that he has help from his father.
-To be fair, the Squid Launcher did work and have its uses.
-Until Gru electrocuted him.

 Later, during Gru's videoscreen presentation to the bank director, the girls start clowning around.
 Edith and Agnes find the freeze ray, and Edith says "Freeze ray!" just before turning Gru's entire body (minus his head, arms and butt) into an ice cube.

 In the commentary, it's remarked upon how the freeze ray works best if you yell "Freeze ray!" just before you fire it.